samba2/my_courses/design_for_non_designers/heuristic_evaluation.md

 ![](assets/prevent_errors_find.PNG)

-_Good Example: Find dialog guides through the change task whereas "find" on the command line as almost endless options which the user needs to know_
+_Good Example: Find dialog guides through the task whereas "find" on the command line as almost endless options which the user needs to know_

 ## Support Error Recovery
 - when error happen it it important to make the error clear